-The theme of the 2022 edition is ‘Post-COVID-19 Governance - Learning from challenging circumstances to build better governance systems’ and will feature two categories :
+The theme of the 2022 edition was ‘Post-COVID-19 Governance - Learning from challenging circumstances to build better governance systems’ and featured two categories :

 A competitive research grant program that identifies and funds outstanding research proposals that have a high potential for excellence in research and clear policy implications for addressing development issues in low and middle-income countries (as defined by the World Bank)

 A competitive grant program that supports non-profit Non-Governmental Organizations (NGOs) and Civil Society Organizations (CSOs) in low or lower-middle-income countries (as defined by the World Bank) to recognize the innovative approach of their projects.

 The 2022 edition is the first of the recently approved renewal of this program up to the 2024 edition with a six-year implementation.
 A few novelties have been introduced to enhance the impact of this initiative, in order to benefit the target group, consisting of researchers, NGOs and the marginalized communities from low and middle-income countries.
 These include:

 - A new ‘Connector Grant’ category for close collaborations between ORD and MIDP/JSDF winners on impact and its determinants

 - Technical advisors or mentors for the MIDP winners